Azure/Commercial-Marketplace-SaaS-Accelerator/docs/Installation-Instructions.md

     * **AdAuthenticationEndpoint** - <https://login.microsoftonline.com>

-    * **SaaSAppUrl** - URL to the SaaS Metering service ( for this example.
+    * **SaaSAppUrl** - URL to the Publisher SaaS application ( for this example.
 It should be the link to the SaaS application, in general)

     * **DefaultConnection** - Set the connection string to connect to the database
     * **AzureWebJobsStorage** - Connection string to the Azure storage queue.
 Adding a message to this queue would trigger the **Provisioning webjob** that monitors the queue for messages